CME & MOC Tests

 On June 30, 2022, online access expired.
 This was also the last date for users to claim credit for this edition.
 For questions about credit, please contact the ASH Education Department at email@example.com or call toll-free 866-828-1231 (within the United States only).

 Of paramount importance to hematologists and others working in hematology related fields is the need to stay current with the latest advances in the rapidly evolving disciplines of adult and pediatric hematology.
 The American Society of Hematology Self-Assessment Program (ASH-SAP) is the only complete, comprehensive, educational resource available that fulfills this need while also providing thorough board and recertification preparation, as well as AMA PRA Category 1 Credit™ and lifelong learning points toward the American Board of Internal Medicine (ABIM) Maintenance of Certification program

-The ASH-SAP is designed for self-directed learning and review through utilization of a textbook with case studies, key points, graphics, and glossaries.
+The ASH-SAP is designed for self-directed learning and review through utilization of a textbook with case studies, key points, graphics, and a glossary.
 The activity is self-paced.
-Learners review and study the materials and then complete related multiple- choice questions in a separate question and answer book for self-assessment; the question and answer book also provides critiques of the questions for additional review and self-reflection.
+Learners review and study the materials and then complete related multiple- choice questions in a separate question-and-answer book for self-assessment; the question-and-answer book also provides rationales for the answers for additional review and self-reflection.
 Extensive bibliographies are provided in the textbook as sources of information and for future reference.

-Access to the companion website that contains the information from the printed text but adds an interactive element, allowing users to move back and forth between questions and critiques, chapter text, and illustrative slides .
+- Access to the companion website, which contains the information from the printed text but adds an interactive element, allowing users to move back and forth between questions and critiques, chapter text, and illustrative slides